 Broadly, stage II cancers consist of two or more separate tumors between four and seven centimeters in the same lung.
 These nodules have begun to spread to nearby lymph nodes and are affecting tissues in close proximity to the original tumor.
 Affected tissues may include the chest cavity and its inner lining, the phrenic nerve (controlling the diaphragm), and the lining of the membrane surrounding the heart.
 Some stage II cancers have spread to lymph nodes in the lung or near the carina but have not metastasized to distant areas of the body.

 In addition to spreading to nearby lymph nodes, tumors in stage III can be found in the main bronchus, the membrane around the lung, inside airways, or between the lungs (i.e., the mediastinum).
-Tumors have not yet traveled to distant parts of the body, however.
+In stage 3, tumors have not yet traveled to distant parts of the body, however.

 Stage IV NSCLC is the most advanced stage and is frequently incurable.
 By stage IV, tumors have spread far beyond the original location, to the opposite lung, and to other organs around the body.
-As opposed to previous stages, the size of tumors in stage IV does not play an important role in staging.
+As opposed to the previous stages of lung cancer, the size of tumors in stage IV does not play an important role in staging.
 Tumors may be of any size and may or may not have affected neighboring lymph nodes.
 They have, however, spread to other organs throughout the body (such as the brain, bones, or liver).

 Symptoms of stage IV may be severe and require surgery to alleviate.
 For instance, large tumors in the chest can make breathing painful and will need to be removed or shrunk.
 Too, cancerous cells in the fluid around the lungs or heart – known, respectively, as malignant pleural effusion and malignant pericardial effusion – may necessitate surgery.
 These are known as palliative treatments and are intended to extend the patient’s quality years of life.